NeoVintageous/NeoVintageous/README.md

 ### Plugins out-of-the-box

-A number of plugins are provided out-of-the-box.
-Please open issues about other plugins you would like to see implemented and about plugins you're thinking of writing because we may be willing to add it out-of-the-box.
+A plethora of plugins are provided out-of-the-box.

+Open issues about other plugins you would like to see implemented and about plugins you're thinking of writing because we may be willing to add it out-of- the-box.

-#### [commentary.vim]
+#### [commentary.vim][]

 Command | Description | Documentation
 ------- | ----------- | -------------